Mean and Minimum of Independent Random Variables: Introduction

 \subsection{Acknowledgements}

 We thank Noga Alon for introducing the problem and for useful discussions.
-We are grateful to Adi Gl\"ucksam, for suggesting the investigation of the non-i.i.d. case and for many helpful comments.
-We also thank Mokshay Madiman and Jiange Li for pointing out the relation with comparison inequalities, and for suggesting generalizations which led to Theorem~\ref{thm: general}.
+We are grateful to Mokshay Madiman and Jiange Li for pointing out the relation with comparison inequalities, and for suggesting generalizations which led to Theorem~\ref{thm: general}.
+We are also grateful to Adi Gl\"ucksam, for suggesting the investigation of the non-i.i.d. case of Theorem~\ref{thm: main} and for helpful comments.
+Finally we thank the anonymous referee for useful comments which improved the presentation of the paper.